ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 On top of all the build steps in a normal cookbook build outlined in the previous section, an environment cookbook build has additional build steps:

-- The application build that produces your software.
-These typically are the binaries that you would be deploying with Chef.
+- The application build.
+This step will of course produce the binaries that you would be deploying with Chef.
 - Updating cookbook cookbook/attributes/default.rb to point to your application version.